UKRAINE: West should stand up to shelling of nuclear plants

 How a lot has modified in such a short while.
 Neo-imperialistic regimes advanced from communist states with ″for all times″ autocratic rulers repressing and violently attacking neighbouring residents, justifying their tyranny on fabricated interpretations of historical past.

-Is Marx, champion of the folks, delivering his grave whereas Trotsky, proponent of ″world revolution″, Stalin and Mao relaxation smugly in theirs?
-The tsars of Russia and the Dowager Empress of China will surely be disturbed, as they demanded their imperial delegates respect the cultures and customs of their indigenous vassal territories.
+Is Marx, champion of the individuals, handing over his grave whereas Trotsky, proponent of ″world revolution″, Stalin and Mao relaxation smugly in theirs?
+The tsars of Russia and the Dowager Empress of China would definitely be disturbed, as they demanded their imperial delegates respect the cultures and customs of their indigenous vassal territories.

 Caroline Leslie, Hawthorn